Close Menu

 International Economics I and II

-The first this two-course sequence exposes students to advanced international trade theory and empirical tests of trade models.
+The first of the two-course sequence exposes students to advanced international trade theory and empirical tests of trade models.
 Included are classical trade models, neoclassical trade theory, new trade theories, economic integration and trade and development.

 The second course focuses on issues in international finance.
 As such it offers explanations of exchange rate determination, balance-of-payments fluctuations, and currency crises.
 It includes an analysis of the comparative benefits of various exchange rate arrangements.